TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- but the referential state for the bomb mode should properly have the kill

 - knives should not be thrown if wheelup is pressed during freeze
+	- simply dont allow to request throw during freeze
+	- fetch wheelup in the arena gui also in case you buy something after the freeze

 - can probably buy when dead
 - the problem still persists with weapons being glued to someone
 - freeze someone on connection if they connect